looker-open-source/actions/README.md

 # Looker Integration Service

-This service provides a stateless server that implements Looker's Integration API and exposes popular integrations.
+Looker hosts and provides a stateless server that implements Looker's Integration API and exposes popular actions.
+A full list of actions provided by default within the Looker App can be referenced on our [Docs Page](https://docs.looker.com/r/admin/action-hub).

-Looker hosts a version of this service for you, but it's open source so you can contribute additional integrations or host an instance of the service within your own infrastructure.
+Our service is open source so you can contribute additional integrations or host an instance of the service within your own infrastructure.

 ## 3 Ways to Build Integrations

 There are a couple of ways to contribute integrations for Looker:

-1. Add an action to Looker's official hub
+1. Add an action to Looker's official Hub

    This is the easiest approach and is perfect for any action that you'd like to make available to everyone.
 It requires some familiarity with Node.js programming.